What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 Creepy and offensive to most?
 Yes, but...Barr's Jewish, right?
 So it didn't mean what it looked like, but still...?
 Oh well, not worth thinking about too hard in the moment.

 In 2011, she and Argent showed off their farm for the short-lived reality series Roseanne's Nuts.
 The following year, Barr announced she was running for the Green Party nomination for president with the slogan "Yes We Cannabis!," a nod to the intent to legalize and tax marijuana on the party platform.
-She lost the primary to Jill Stein, but then won the Peace and Freedom Party nomination, eventually coming in sixth in the general election despite only being on the ballot in three states.
+She lost the primary to Jill Stein, but then won the Peace and Freedom Party nomination.

-Aside from sometimes radical political musings, her schismatic Twitter history began in earnest, however, in 2012, when she retweeted the address of the parents of George Zimmerman, the Florida man who shot and killed 17-year-old Trayvon Martin, but was later acquitted of murder and manslaughter.
+Aside from sometimes radical political musings, her schismatic Twitter history began in earnest, however, in 2012, when she tweeted the address and home phone number of the parents of George Zimmerman, the Florida man who shot and killed 17-year-old Trayvon Martin, but was later acquitted of murder and manslaughter.

 "At first I thought it was good to let ppl know that no one can hide anymore ...
-If Zimmerman isn't arrested I'll rt his address again – maybe go 2 his house myself," Barr wrote in a tweet she later deleted.
-(The Zimmermans sued her in 2014; a judge dismissed the lawsuit in 2015.)
+If Zimmerman isn't arrested I'll rt his address again – maybe go 2 his house myself," Barr wrote.
+(The Zimmermans sued her in 2014; a judge ruled in her favor in 2015.)

 That made her a hero to some, her brazen ways seen as being used for good.